Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Additional Numerical Experiments

-In the left of Figure~\ref{fig:regretlow} is the plot of the regret of Algorithm~\ref{algucb} with $\gamma = (10,8,20)$ and $\lambda \in\{ 0, 0.5,1.0, 1.5\}$ versus the square root of the total time periods $T$.
-In the right of Figure~\ref{fig:regretlow} we plot the relative regret of Algorithm~\ref{algucb} versus the total time periods $T$
+\underline{\bf Results.} In the left of Figure~\ref{fig:linearegregrethigh} is the plot of the regret of Algorithm~\ref{algucb} with the inventory level $\bm{\gamma}_2$ and $\lambda \in\{ 0, 0.5,1.0, 1.5\}$ versus the square root of the total time periods $T$.
+In the right of Figure~\ref{fig:linearegregrethigh} we plot the relative regret of Algorithm~\ref{algucb} versus the total time periods $T$.